Nukesor/sticker-finder/README.md

 - Inline query search by tags, text, emoji, stickerset name and title.
 - Dedicated search for sticker packs.
 Just add `pack` or `set` to your search e.g. `@stfi_bot kermit set`.
 - Fuzzy searching to match similar words or typos.
+- Individual search results (If you use a sticker often you will see it on top.)
 - Tagging of single stickers or whole sets.
 - NSFW and Furry filter.
 Use `nsfw` or `fur` tag to explicitly search for this stuff.
 - Sticker set addition in direct conversations or when the bot is added to groups.